-Teens are tired.
-Researchers have linked lack of sleep—meaning seven or fewer hours a night—has to bad decision making, such as texting and driving, riding with a driver who has been drinking, or not wearing a seat belt.
+Researchers have linked lack of sleep—meaning seven or fewer hours a night— to bad decision making, such as texting and driving, riding with a driver who has been drinking, or not wearing a seat belt.

-So what should parents do?
-While It’s important to keep reinforcing your expectation, do not take for granted that teens already know certain safety precautions.
+Do not take for granted that teens know certain safety precautions.
 Wendy Tischler Thomas, a certified child passenger safety technician, has a teenage daughter.
 “I’ve tried to lead by example as I’ve driven her friends over the past several years,” says Thomas.
 “I remind them to sit properly, not to turn around to talk to the backseat passengers, and never to lie down across the back seat.”

 Creating a parent-teen driving agreement can help families spell out expectations of driver behavior and set consequences for infractions.
 A ready-made agreement can be found at cdc.gov/parentsarethekey/agreement.